chaolongwang/SAPHIRE/Readme.md

 #### Folder `scripts_main `

 R scripts for our main analyses.
 Since we constantly need to use functions defined in `R` directory and previous outputs located at `output` directory, it is necessary to set the `code_root` variable at the beginning of the script properly. `code_root` should be set to the directory under which this README file is located. `code_root` should ends with `/`.
 The same applies to other scripts that are meant to be directly run by users.
+For example, suppose you have git cloned SAPHIRE at `/home/Sarah/SAPHIRE` and this `Readme.md` file is at `/home/Sarah/SAPHIRE`, then `code_root`  variable should be set to `/home/Sarah/SAPHIRE/`.

 - `Run_SEIR_main_analysis.R`: R script to reproduce the main analyses (**Fig. 2**).
-This R script will call `SEIRfitting` function to perform the analysis.
-After the run, please first inspect `output/par_traj_run_main_analysis.png`  visually to make sure the MCMC run has converged.
-If convergence has not been achieved, rerun the script with different random seeds, or specify a good initial parameter values.
+This R script will call `SEIRfitting` function to perform the analysis. **After the run, please first inspect `output/par_traj_run_main_analysis.png`  visually to make sure the MCMC run has converged.** If convergence has not been achieved, rerun the script with different random seeds, or specify a good initial parameter values.

 - `confirm_convergence.R`:  Confirm and test convergence of MCMC by comparing three independent runs.
-This script will reproduce **Supplementary Fig. 10**.
+This script will reproduce **Supplementary Fig. 10**. **This requires output from `Run_SEIR_main_analysis.R` .
+Run  `Run_SEIR_main_analysis.R`  first before running this script.**